079 – Magnetic fields

 Protocol

-1. Place a straight magnet on the iron filings sheet to reproduce setup A.
+1. Place a straight magnet on the iron filings sheet to reproduce setup A, with the south and north poles oriented according to the diagram.

 Anticipated Outcomes